greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   **VALUES** - For list partitions, defines the value\(s\) that the partition will contain.

 :   **START** - For range partitions, defines the starting range value for the partition.
 By default, start values are `INCLUSIVE`.
 For example, if you declared a start date of '`2016-01-01`', then the partition would contain all dates greater than or equal to '`2016-01-01`'.
+The data type of the `START` expression must support a suitable `+` operator, for example `timestamp` or `integer` (not `float` or `text`) if it is defined with the `EXCLUSIVE` keyword.
 Typically the data type of the `START` expression is the same type as the partition key column.
 If that is not the case, then you must explicitly cast to the intended data type.

 :   **END** - For range partitions, defines the ending range value for the partition.
 By default, end values are `EXCLUSIVE`.
 For example, if you declared an end date of '`2016-02-01`', then the partition would contain all dates less than but not equal to '`2016-02-01`'.
+The data type of the `END` expression must support a suitable `+` operator, for example `timestamp` or `integer` (not `float` or `text`) if it is defined with the `INCLUSIVE` keyword.
 Typically the data type of the `END` expression is the same type as the partition key column.
 If that is not the case, then you must explicitly cast to the intended data type.

 :   **WITH** - Sets the table storage options for a partition.
 For example, you may want older partitions to be append-optimized tables and newer partitions to be regular heap tables.
 See [CREATE TABLE](CREATE_TABLE.html) for a description of the storage options.